 The Commonwealth of Independent States (CIS), which had achieved the strongest economic growth of Raiffeisen International markets in past years, was hit hardest among all Central and Eastern European regions by the global economic crisis.
 In Ukraine, the continuing political crisis hindered not only reform efforts, but also effective measures to combat the economic crisis.
 That led to a huge loss of the population's confidence in the local currency.
-Its devaluation as well as a sharp decline of demand for steel, which subsequently affected its world-market price, caused Ukraine's economic output to drop in 2009 by around 15 per cent year-on-year.
-Despite a comparatively favorable starting position, the Russian economy was also unable to escape the effects of the global economic crisis.
+Its devaluation as well as a sharp decline of demand for steel, which subsequently affected its world-market price, caused Ukraine's economic crisis.
+The Russian economy was also unable to escape the effects of the global economic crisis.
 The sharp decline of commodity prices and a crisis of the domestic financial sector due to excessive speculation on the stock market are likely to have resulted in a contraction of the country's economic output by 7.9 per cent in 2009.
 Altogether, the GDP of the CIS probably declined by 8.3 per cent on average in 2009.